 ingredient readability is a priority;

-the product must remain practical in a real-life context.
+the product should stay practical in a real-life context.

-Even without detailed specifications, Codex can already start making better decisions.
+Even without a full specification, Codex can already make better decisions.

-It can understand that an ingredient list should not be hidden behind three menus, that loading times matter, or that a cooking mode should probably avoid unnecessary distractions.
+It can understand that ingredients should not be hidden behind three menus, that loading speed matters, and that a cooking mode should probably avoid unnecessary distractions.

 A good /goal does not need to be long.
-It mainly needs to be precise about the real use case.
+It mainly needs to be specific about the real use case.

 /goal Build a study app designed for students who revise in short sessions between classes, with instant note access, distraction-free reading and extremely fast loading times.